NNK Rugby Stadium

 NNK Rugby Stadium is a multi-use stadium, situated in the Parow suburb of Cape Town, at the Western Cape Province in South Africa.
 Previously it was mostly used for rugby matches.
-Since September 2010, where the stadium became the new home venue for the National First Division club FC Cape Town, it has mainly been used to host football matches.
+In September 2010 the stadium became the new home venue for the then National First Division club FC Cape Town and was mainly used to host football matches.

+Players Pub at the southern end of the field is notorious for great vibes and killer steaks.